storj/docs/app/(docs)/object-mount/linux/installation/mac-linux/page.md

 If you are unable to use that native Mac app, you can run a **Linux version** of Object Mount on a Mac by using a container environment such as 🌐 [Docker](https://www.docker.com/products/docker-desktop/) or 🌐 [Rancher Desktop](https://rancherdesktop.io/).

 {% callout type="warning" %}
-  **Apple Silicon (M-Chip) Challenges**
+  **Macs with Apple Silicon (M-Chips)**

-  **Important:** When creating a virtualized or containerized environment on an Apple Silicon (M-Chip)-based Mac, the operating system within the VM/Container likely needs to be an ARM/M-Chip compatible version of the OS.
+  **Important:** When creating a virtualized or containerized environment on an Apple Silicon (M-Chip)-based Mac, the operating system _within_ the VM/Container likely needs to be an ARM/M-Chip compatible version of the OS.

-  And any Apps (such as Object Mount) installed within that VM/Containerized OS _also_ need to be written to conform to the underlying chip architecture.
+  Consequently, any Apps (such as Object Mount) installed _within_ that VM/Containerized OS _also_ need to be written to conform to the underlying chip architecture.

-  As of this writing, Storj does _not_ provide any ARM-based versions of Object Mount.
+  As of this writing, Storj does _not_ provide any ARM-based versions of Object Mount for Linux.

-  This may prevent successful installation of Object Mount in _any_ VM/Container running _any_ OS or distribution on an Apple Silicon (M-Chip)-based Mac.
+  This may prevent successful installation of Object Mount for Linux in _any_ VM/Container running _any_ OS or distribution on an Apple Silicon (M-Chip)-based Mac.

-  **Using the Native Mac Object Mount client is strongly advised.**
+  **Using the Native Mac Object Mount client is strongly recommended.**
 {% /callout %}